 1 tsp vanilla extract

 Line a 20 x 20cm baking tin with baking paper and arrange the oreo’s on the bottom.
 In a large microwave-safe bowl, combine the melted butter, milk powder, soft brown sugar and boiling water and mix well.
-Microwave on full powder for 10 minutes, stirring occasionally, until the fudge is a deep golden brown.
+Microwave on full powder for approximately 10 minutes, stirring occasionally, until the fudge is a deep golden brown.
+To test if the fudge is ready, drop a small amount of the hot fudge into a cup of tap water, it should form a soft ball almost immediately.
 Stir in the vanilla extract.
 Pour the fudge into the prepared baking tray and allow to cool completely before cutting into pieces.

 Disclaimer: This post has been created in collaboration with Natura Sugars – I only work with brands I think are awesome and that I actually use myself.